gongahkia/yuho/doc/future.md

     * implement this in svelteflow for extra points
 * Rethink Yuho's syntax to be more specific toward Criminal Law *(examine statutes within the Penal Code, what should we be representing?)*
 * Add syntax keywords(?) to Yuho to account for *Explanation* sections within a statute
-* Rethink Yuho's direction and if I seek to represent **only** definition sections or if I seek to represent **both** definition and the **consequence punishemnt application sections**
-    * Rescope entire project based on accurately representing a single provision for Cheating from S415
-* Start from the `./examples/reworked_sample_cheating.yh` and rework how Yuho is representing the statute of cheating
-    * Incorporate conditional logic (like OR) into definition attribute of the struct, punishment etc.
-        * Definition shouldn't just be a damn string!
-Otherwise the logic still needs to be mentally evaluated by the lawyer / law student.
-        * What other fields can I break up and specify logic within?
-        * What other elements of a statute can I break up and specify logic within?
-        * How else can I break down the logic of a statute to be **even more** granular?
-            * Mental element and Physical element
-            * Mens reus and Actus reus
-    * Make tokenisation stronger.
 * Tool that affords dynamic generation of struct instances / tests as legible examples for lawyers to use based upon the *Illustrations* section of a given definition statute (again, see S415 on Cheating)

 #### Later